Syracuse Employment Law Attorney

 - Sexual and other Harassment

 Hostile Work Environment

 A hostile work environment is one in which an employee of an organization or company endures unfair treatment or harassment in the workplace, and this treatment is so prevalent and so serious that the employee is actually afraid of going to his or her place of employment for fear of being harassed, abused, or simply working in such an oppressive environment.
 A hostile work environment is also one of two means by which you can initiate a claim for sexual harassment.
-The Central New York employment lawyers of Gattuso & Ciotoli, PLLC are able to assist you if think you may be experiencing a hostile work environment.
+The Syracuse employment lawyers of Gattuso & Ciotoli, PLLC are able to assist you if think you may be experiencing a hostile work environment.

 Wage and Hour Claims

 Have you ever been in a situation where you were asked to work outside of your scheduled hours?
 Were you on the clock for that?
 If you work in excess of 40 hours, do you receive overtime?
 You are entitled to be paid every minute of work that you do for your employer, and you have rights to report any errors that you have noticed concerning your pay or the hours that you have worked.

 Some instances of Syracuse wage and hour infractions include:

 - Working when you are not clocked in